 What are the clinical features of acne vulgaris?

-Acne is easy to recognise because it is so common; nearly all of us have it at some time or another.
-It most often affects the face, but it may spread to involve the neck, chest, back and sometimes even more extensively.
+Acne most often affects the face, but it may spread to involve the neck, chest and back, and sometimes even more extensively over the body.

 - Open and closed comedones (blackheads and whiteheads)